Skip to content

 2. Click the status badge

-3. It will toggle between Active/Inactive
+3. It toggles between Active/Inactive

-Method 2: From the Flow Editor
+Method 2: from the flow editor

 1. Open the flow in the editor